sriramacharanaddepalli-rgb/SRIRAM-REVIEWS/README.md

 3. **Media Entry:** Using the `+` buttons within the Image or Video sections opens a secure modal for link input.

 ## 📖 About Sriram
-I am a B.Tech student and aspiring filmmaker.
-This site is my digital headquarters for scriptwriting projects like **Vihanga** and **The God Equation**, designed to bridge the gap between technical engineering and the creative world of Tollywood.
+I am Sriram a reviewer having good movie knowledge.
+This site is for the purpose of movie entertainment.

 ---
 *Created for the next generation of Indian Cinema.*